Anand Gandhi: An Insignificant Man

+Tumbbad

+Gandhi directed Tumbbad (2018) alongside Rahi Anil Barve, and was also credited as co-writer, creative director, and executive producer.
+The film was shot between November 2014 and May 2015 after an earlier 2012 production was restarted.

 Memesys Culture Lab

 Towards the end of 2015, Anand founded Memesys Culture Lab with Zain Memon, Khushboo Ranka, Vinay Shukla, Neil Pagedar and Pooja Shetty.
-After some early pioneering work in virtual reality (VR) journalism, the lab launched six VR documentaries on ElseVR, a VR journalism platform.
+The lab launched six VR documentaries on ElseVR, a VR journalism platform.
 Gandhi and team commissioned documentary filmmakers to capture "extraordinary and urgent stories" in VR, accompanied by a piece of long-form journalism.
 Author Shubhangi Swarup served as executive editor.

 The VR documentaries available on the ElseVR platform are: